BigDataIA-Fall2023-Team2/Assignment1/part1/Readme.md

 ```

 In the above code (which is in google collab) we are using localtunnel package of nodejs.
 LocalTunnel is a tool that allows you to expose a locally hosted web server or application to the internet.
-It creates a temporary public URL that you can use to access your local development server from anywhere on the internet.
+It creates a temporary public URL that you can use to access your local development server.
 We are also installing nougat_ocr package with it.
 Then we are using the official command of nougat_ocr of calling the API as nougat_api and storing the command output in log file inside content directory.
 In the next line, using 'cat' command, we are reading the contents of the log file.
 Then the last command will generate a public URL where the application on local enviornment is running.

 ```
 if st.button("Run Command"):